 I'm always astonished at the number of decent-sized companies we work with who don't have a dedicated staff for marketing.
 When a company doesn't put thought into the nuts and bolts of how they get new clients, what that audience looks like, and how to best reach them, it creates a challenge for companies like ours.

 Our recommendation for any business that doesn't have an in-house marketing team is to put together a small team (or "committee") focused on getting marketing more formalized and front-of-mind in your organization.
 Not sure who those people are?
 Check out #2 on this list of 10 Questions To Answer Before Starting Your Web Marketing Strategy.

 It's important to think outside of the obvious choices for the marketing team — like your lead sales person.
-Because this team will be a new one, you'll need to have a kickoff meeting with them to get them off on the right foot.
-You want this meeting to go well and receive the buy-in necessary to make your teams' future efforts successful.
+Because this team will be a new one, you'll need to have a kickoff meeting to get them moving in the right direction.
+You want this meeting to go well and receive the buy-in necessary to make your team’s efforts successful.
 But, before anything — you'll need to create an agenda for the meeting.

 Why Creating A Meeting Agenda is Important

 Developing an agenda for your inbound marketing meeting will ensure the time spent will be effective and productive.
 Without agendas, attendees may get off track and the meeting may ultimately end in chaos — without reaching the goal at hand.

 Creating an agenda for an inbound marketing meeting is especially important because you're likely bringing people together in different departments to discuss the next step in the marketing realm.
 Believe it or not, marketing affects everyone in the workplace, and it's important for everyone to be on the same page when you're discussing tactics.

 Following a meeting agenda will also help your team collaborate and understand what the ultimate long-term goal is.
 To ensure it’s an all-around great meeting for everyone, consider the following agenda template: